Top 5 Online MBAs in Finance in 2022

 Who Can Apply: Women pursuing business-related programs at accredited schools within Zonta districts or regions may apply.
 Application requirements include two recommendation letters and a 500-word statement of purpose.

 Who Can Apply: Female part- or full-time students may apply if attending accredited U.S. schools and interested in international trade.
-Applicants submit a 1,000 word essay response to an application prompt about international trade.
+Applicants submit an essay response to an application prompt about international trade.

 Amount: $1,500 + one year WIIT membership and mentorship

-Who Can Apply: The Government Finance Officers Association (GFOA) awards this scholarship to outstanding minority students enrolled in business-related degree programs who plan to pursue careers in governmental finance.
+Who Can Apply: The Government Finance Officers Association (GFOA) awards this scholarship to 11 outstanding students enrolled in business-related degree programs who plan to pursue careers in governmental finance.

 Who Can Apply: Low-income single mothers (with minor children) may apply for these scholarships while pursuing their first professional, undergraduate, or graduate degree at an accredited nonprofit school.